OfficeDev/office-docs/Ignite18/Outlook_Add-in_Lab/Lab.md

 ## Sideload the manifest

 1. Open a command prompt and navigate to the root directory of your project.
-For example, if you created the `my-outlook-addin` folder at the root of `C:\`, run the following command from the command prompt to navigate to the root directory of your project within that folder.
+For example, if you created the `my-outlook-addin` folder at the root of `C:\`, and named your add-in `My Outlook Add-in` when you [created your add-in project](#create-the-add-in-project) using the **Yeoman generator for Office Add-ins**, run the following command from the command prompt to navigate to the root directory of your project.

     ```
     cd C:\my-outlook-addin\My Outlook Add-in
     ```

-    **Note**: In the example above, the `My Outlook Add-in` portion of the path represents the name that you specified for your add-in when you used the **Yeoman generator for Office Add-ins** to [create your add-in project](#create-the-add-in-project).

-1. At the command prompt in the root directory of your project, run the following command to start a web server at `https://localhost:3000`.
+1. At the command prompt in the root directory of your project, run the following command to start the add-in application on a web server at `https://localhost:3000`.

     ```
     npm start